compas-dev/compas_xr_unity_assembly/README.md

 5. Accessing Firebase config information afterwards
     - In your Firebase console, navigate to Project Overview and click the gear icon.
     - In the drop-down window select Project Settings
+    - In the Project Settings window under Your apps
+    - The required config information is listed under the section SDK setup and configuration -  ```google-services.json``` for Android, respectively ```GoogleService-Info.plist``` for iOS

 ![Screenshot 2024-03-04 at 12 55 55](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/5cf1d388-0efc-4ff8-9394-4fc2d390620c)

-    - In the project settings window under Your apps
-    - The Required Config Information is listed under the section SDK setup and configuration -  ```google-services.json``` for Android, respectively ```GoogleService-Info.plist``` for iOS

-5. Android apps must be signed by a SHA1 key, and the key's signature must be registered to your project in the Firebase Console.
+6. Android apps must be signed by a SHA1 key, and the key's signature must be registered to your project in the Firebase Console.
 To generate a SHA1, first you will need to set the keystore in the Unity project.
     - Go to ```Publishing Settings``` under ```Player Settings``` in the Unity editor.
     - Select an existing keystore, or create a new keystore using the toggle.